Get the Facts About Hypertension

 Your doctor will measure both your systolic blood pressure (pressure on the artery walls when the heart beats) and your diastolic pressure (pressure on the artery walls when the heart relaxes between beats).
 The American Heart Association (AHA) guidelines for healthy blood pressure is less than 120 systolic and 80 diastolic (120/80).

 A person may be at risk for serious problems if their blood pressure reading is higher than 140/90.
-Your doctor will suggest treatment if your health exam shows you have high blood pressure.
+The good news is that there are a number of medicines and lifestyle changes a doctor can suggest to treat the issue.

 Risk Factors for High Blood Pressure